Duramax V8 engine: LLY/LBZ

 There are two VIN codes for the LBZ.
 The first is VIN 2 produced in late 2005 and early 2006.
 The VIN 2 engine is mechanically and physically the same as the VIN D engine but utilizes LLY engine tuning due to the LBZ tuning taking longer to be EPA certified and placed into production.

 The second is VIN D. This was introduced in 2006 and continued into 2007 sold only in the "classic" body style.
 It has an improved engine computer tune that produces increased power and torque over the 2005 LLY version of the engine.
-First appearance of the Duramax in the Express/Savana vans.
-The LBZ is one of the more sought after Duramax engines due to its strength, reliability, and being pre-emissions (DPF appeared on the next generation LMM in 2007).
+This also marked the first appearance of the Duramax in the Express/Savana vans.
+The LBZ is one of the more sought-after Duramax engines because of its strength, reliability, and being pre-emissions (DPF appeared on the next generation LMM in 2007).